writer/replaCy/README.md

         ],
         "test": {
             "positive": [
-                "And at the same time extract revenge on the whites he so despises?", "Watch as Tampa Bay extracts revenge against his former Los Angeles Rams team."
+                "And at the same time extract revenge on those he so despises?", "Watch as Tampa Bay extracts revenge against his former Los Angeles Rams team."
             ],
             "negative": [